Sports CONNECT Queensland Education

 Workshops for individuals

 Individuals can register for our free ‘Inclusive Sport and Physical Activity’ workshops as part of the Queensland Government’s Get Active Queensland Accreditation Program (GAQAP).
 Download the Inclusive Sport and Physical Activity workshop details.
 To find out when and where the workshops are being held and to register, visit the GAQAP website.

 Embracing 2018 Commonwealth Games Legacy Program workshops

-As part of the Commonwealth Games Legacy Program, the Association will work in conjunction with the Queensland Government’s Sport and Recreation Services regional staff in Townsville, Cairns, Brisbane and South East Queensland to build capacity for inclusion in sporting club communities in the second half of 2017.
+As part of the Commonwealth Games Legacy Program, the Association has worked in conjunction with the Queensland Government’s Sport and Recreation Services regional staff in Townsville, Cairns, Brisbane and South East Queensland to build capacity for inclusion in sporting club communities in the second half of 2017.

-Participants will explore what it means to be a welcoming and inclusive sport and recognise the benefits of ensuring that their clubs are representative of the communities in which they sit.
-Sporting personnel will have the opportunity to explore partnerships with the disability and education sectors leading to potential transition points for people with a disability to connect with their sport.
+Participants explored what it means to be a welcoming and inclusive sport, recognising the benefits of ensuring that their clubs are representative of the communities in which they sit.
+Sporting personnel had the opportunity to explore partnerships with the disability and education sectors leading to potential transition points for people with a disability to connect with their sport.

 - Regional sports associations and local club representatives in Brisbane and south-east Queensland that attended the initial Inclusive Clubs Workshop on 24 October 2017, will return for peer feedback and mentoring on Tuesday 5 December after trialing resources developed at the first workshop.